akdimitri/RRAM_COMPILER/README.md

 **Proposed Analog Layout Version 3**

 The image below shows a small array of 64 x 64, where the width of a word is 4 bits.
-This array was choses so that the circuits location is clear in the image.
+This array was chosen so that the circuits location is clear in the image.
 As the size grows, the smaller relatively to the total area the layout of Write Drivers/Sense Amplifier/IO circuits become.
 The layout is surrounded on the right and top by power lines which will be later connected on the top level design.

 <img src="https://github.com/akdimitri/RRAM_COMPILER/blob/main/images/64_64_4.png" width="1000">